Jansrd/QuizApp/README.md

 ## Features

-- **Dynamic Quizzes:** Engage users with a diverse set of quizzes on different subjects.
+- **Dynamic Quizzes:**  Engage users with a diverse set of questions.
 - **Score Tracking:** Monitor your quiz score.
 - **Responsive Design:** Enjoy a seamless experience on various devices.